Interviewer: Claire Scalzo

 Claire Scalzo: That’s true.

 Sloan Upton: Yeah, it is.
 And I mean not that I don’t like rhinestones, but not on my jeans.
 No way, sparkle plenty.
 And there’s a different attitude.
 People want to have a second home up here, and a lot of people do.
-And some of them, thank goodness, support our local endeavors, [indiscernible] House, or Olay Health, or Boys and Girls Club, the litany goes on and on, and they’re all marvelous endeavors.
+And some of them, thank goodness, support our local endeavors, Rianda House, or Ole Health, or Boys and Girls Club, the litany goes on and on, and they’re all marvelous endeavors.
 It’s boasting rights, I’ve got a little vineyard here, you know.
 And you just wonder what the devil they’re up to.
 It’s just nonsense.
 And those people I could do without.
 And it’s the same, I think, more or less, in the whole Valley, but it’s really apparent here in the town that I really love and happy to do work for it for the various endeavors that we’re trying to support and enlarge.

 Claire Scalzo: It’s very apparent on Main Street that there has been so much talk and so very long about keeping things local, but it backfired.